 Water after becoming established:

 once every 7-10 days in spring and summer

 Organic mulch reduces evaporation loss and lessens bud drop in heavy crop years.

 Blooms are produced on one year old wood.
-Any winter pruning may significantly lower seed
+Any winter pruning may significantly lower nut

-Leaves in fall, flower buds, seeds if not harvested.
+Leaves in fall, flower buds, nuts if not harvested.

 This tree is prone to root rot in poorly draining soil.
 It is prone to Verticillium wilt in